aptos-labs/aptos-multi-region-bench/README.md

 In this setup, you will mostly be interacting with `aptos_node_helm_values.yaml` to configure the benchmark network as a whole.

 Firstly, start all the validators and fullnodes.
-After this, all the nodes that are brought up will need genesis configs and their keys generated and uploaded to them.
-We do this step first to warm up the infrastructure:

 ```
-# 1. Helm upgrade the configuration to all clusters (this may take a few minutes)
+# 1. This performs a helm upgrade to all clusters to spin up the validators and fullnodes (this may take a few minutes)
-time ./bin/cluster.py helm-upgrade
+time ./bin/cluster.py upgrade --new
 ```

+You will see most pods are in a `ContainerCreating` state.
+This is because these pods (fullnodes and validators) are waiting for their keys and genesis configurations, which will be done in a later step.

+You might also see some pods in `Pending` state.
+This is likely due to GKE's underlying autoscaler kicking in.
+It may take a few minutes for the necessary compute to be available to the cluster.
+Part of why we install the validators and fullnodes workloads as the first step is to warm up the infrastructure.

-Check that all LoadBalancers have been provisionined for each validator and fullnode.
+In order to progress to the next steps, check that all LoadBalancers have been provisioned for each validator and fullnode.
 From the output, check if there are any services that have `<pending>` for their `EXTERNAL-IP`.
 Wait until all LoadBalancers are brought up before proceeding to the next step.

 ```
 # 1.1.
 Filter all kubernetes services by LoadBalancer type, checking for pending
 ./bin/cluster.py kube get svc | grep LoadBalancer

+# to continue, this should be zero
+./bin/cluster.py kube get svc | grep -c pending
 ```

 To run genesis for the first time: